ruby-rdf/rdf-rdfa/README.markdown

-As an optional part of RDFa processing, an RDFa processor will perform limited [OWL 2 RL Profile entailment](http://www.w3.org/TR/2009/REC-owl2-profiles-20091027/#Reasoning_in_OWL_2_RL_and_RDF_Graphs_using_Rules), specifically rules scm-spo, scm-sco, prp-spo1, prp-eqp1, prp-eqp2, cax-sco, cax-eqc1, and cax-eqc2.
+As an optional part of RDFa processing, an RDFa processor will perform limited [OWL 2 RL Profile entailment](http://www.w3.org/TR/2009/REC-owl2-profiles-20091027/#Reasoning_in_OWL_2_RL_and_RDF_Graphs_using_Rules), specifically rules prp-eqp1, prp-eqp2, cax-sco, cax-eqc1, and cax-eqc2.
 This causes sub-classes and sub-properties of type and property IRIs to be added to the output graph.